 Erdoğan Bayraktar was born in Trabzon in 1949.
 After graduating from the Civil Engineering Department of the Istanbul State Academy of Engineering and Architecture, he received his Master's degree in Civil Engineering from Istanbul University.
-From 1977 to 1979, Bayraktar served as the Deputy Superintendent of State Public Works.
-Afterwards, he served as the Vice Chairman of the Board of Directors at Özbay Housing Cooperative and the Chairman of the Gürpinar Housing Cooperative between 1979 and 1989.
-While attending the Istanbul Metropolitan Municipality and Eminönü Municipality Councils as a member from 1989 to 1999, Bayraktar also served as the General Manager of KIPTAS in charge of building 17,000 residences in 11 different regions of Turkey.
+While attending the Istanbul Metropolitan Municipality and Eminönü Municipality Councils as a member from 1989 to 1999, Bayraktar also served as the General Manager of KIPTAŞ in charge of building 17,000 residences in 11 different regions of Turkey.
 Following 10 months of special training between 1999 and 2000 in the US, Bayraktar began working as General Manager of Metropol İmar A.Ş. (a company operating under Greater Municipality of Ankara) until 2001.
 He has been the President of TOKİ since 2002 and has two published books on the subjects of urban renewal and housing construction.